 Click here to read the full report.

-At the beginning of July our e-Safety Cadets invited all parents and carers to attend a workshop with themselves that focussed on the teaching of e-Safety and why it is important, screen time recommendations and showed some resources we use in school.
+In July our e-Safety Cadets invited parents and carers to attend a workshop that focussed on the teaching of e-Safety and why it is important, screen time recommendations and showed some resources that we use in school.
 If you missed the workshop here is the powerpoint presentation and handouts from the session:

-These are the eSafety posters we have up around the school, the first poster is in every classroom in Key Stage 2 and the second is in every classroom in Key Stage 1:
+These are the e-Safety posters that we have up around school.
+The first poster is in every classroom in Key Stage 2 and the second is in every classroom in Key Stage 1:

 We take e-Safety very seriously.
 You must make sure you are using it in a responsible way: